Definitions & Categories

 Cosmetic Ingredient - Active

-Active Ingredient refers to an ingredient intended to influence biological activity.
+1. Active Ingredient — an ingredient intended to influence biological activity; and

 Cosmetic Ingredient - Base

-Base Ingredient refers to an ingredient serving a supporting, complementary role in a formulation (i.e., is not included in the formula for biological activity.)
+2. Base Ingredient — an ingredient serving a supporting, complementary role in a formulation.

 Cosmetic Ingredient Blend